nsat/react-lazylog/README.md

     Open a browser to http://localhost:6060 to preview the React components.
 -   Use CTRL-C to exit the styleguide.
 -   Use `npm run build` to generate the compiled component for publishing to npm.

-Feel free to open an issue, submit a pull request, or contribute however you would like.
-Understand that this documentation is still a work in progress, so file an issue or submit a PR to ask questions or make improvements.
-Thanks!